peter88213/nv_tlview/docs/nv_tlview/README.rst

 Buttons in the footer toolbar
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+|rewindLeft| Go one page back
+   Shift the timeline to go about one screen width back in time.

+|arrowLeft| Scroll back
+   Shift the timeline to go 1/5 screen width back in time.

 |goToFirst| Go to the first event
    Shift the timeline so that the earliest event
    is positioned near the left edge of the window.

-|goToLast| Go to the last event
-   Shift the timeline so that the latest event
-   is positioned near the right edge of the window.

 |goToSelected| Go to the selected section
    Shift the timeline so that the section selected in the *novelibre* project tree
    is positioned in the center of the window.

 |fitToWindow| Fit to window
    This sets the scale and moves the timeline, so that all sections with
    valid or substituted date/time information fit into the window.

+|goToLast| Go to the last event
+   Shift the timeline so that the latest event
+   is positioned near the right edge of the window.

+|arrowRight| Scroll forward
+   Shift the timeline to go 1/5 screen width forward in time.

+|rewindRight| Go one pge forward
+   Shift the timeline to go about one screen width forward in time.

 Close
    Close the timeline viewer window.